fynv/ScoreDraft/docs/intro_eng.md

 flute = ScoreDraft.InstrumentSampler_Single('c:/samples/flute.wav')
 ```

 You can also put the wav files into the **InstrumentSamples** directory under the starting directory so that ScoreDraft can create an initializer for you automatically.
-The file name without extension will apprear as the initializer name in the PrintCatalog lists.
+The file name without extension will appear as the initializer name in the PrintCatalog lists.

 #### Multi-sampling